confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/aggregate-functions.md

 Returns the _approximate_ number of unique values of `col1` in a group.
-The function implementation uses [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) to estimate cardinalties of 10^9 with a typical standard error of 2%.
+The function implementation uses [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) to estimate cardinalities of 10^9 with a typical standard error of 2%.

 HISTOGRAM